-Overall, we observe that for our chosen U = 2t, superconductivity can arise out of a metallic or
+Overall, we observe that for our chosen U = 2t, superconductivity can arise out of a metallic or an insulating normal state.
+Our calculation does not hint at any 'universal' temperature independent

 Figure 4.4: Density of states at U = 2. (a) The DOS at low temperature, showing the persistence of a gap at all V, while the coherence peaks are difficult to discern beyond $V \sim 0.75V_c$. (b) Temperature dependence of the DOS for $V = 0.5V_c$, already showing a noticeable pseudogap for $T > T_c$. (c) Same as (b) but for $V \sim V_c$, where the system is insulating at all temperature. (d) Temperature dependence of N(0), the DOS at the Fermi level, for different disorder.